You probably don’t always notice when air pollution affects your health.

 Know someone in your community that’s passionate about the rigorous science behind air quality?
 These citizen scientists (this may even be you!) can turn AirVisual Pro monitors into public air quality monitoring stations to share real-time, hyperlocal air quality data with everyone who needs it.

-Be an advocate for your community’s air quality by sharing air quality data.
-This shows people exactly how their local air quality affects them, helping educate and mobilise people to reduce their daily exposure and improve their health.
+Being an advocate for your community’s air quality by sharing air quality data shows people exactly how their local air quality affects them, helping educate and mobilize people to reduce their daily exposure and improve their health.

 Learn about global air quality